nikhil-RGB/turing-machine-generator/README.md

   and motivated me to keep learning, buidling and breaking software.
 She has also worked on the final version of the improved UI(not implemented yet).
 Most projects I build with flutter implement her fantastic designs.
 - [Anshul](https://github.com/ArchUsr64): Anshul helped me debug my "ANY" symbol and has helped me improve the efficiency of the application on multiple occasions.
 He has provided me with the support and kind words required to see my work through on multiple occasions.
+  Anshul has also acted as an external tester for this project.